-Members of the DFL Party who are elected or appointed to leadership positions within the DFL Party or paid DFL staff at any level must support (in any public statements or the discharge of any party duties) the DFL endorsed candidates and public ballot questions and shall not provide support or funds to candidates or public ballot questions unless they are duly endorsed, or (1) are seeking an office without party designation, (2) are not running against a duly endorsed candidate, (3) have a letter or letters of support from appropriate DFL unit(s), and (4) no DFL convention, committee, or commission has voted on an endorsement for the office including not having voted specifically a vote for "no endorsement".
+Except as provided below, in any public statements or the discharge of any party duties, Mmembers of the DFL Party who are elected or appointed to leadership positions within the DFL Party at every level, DFL Party units at every level, ander paid DFL staff at any level must support (in any public statements or the discharge of any party duties) the DFL endorsed candidates and public ballot questions and shall not provide support or funds to non-endorsed candidates or public ballot questions. unless they are duly endorsed, or In any public statements or the discharge of any party duties, these members of the DFL Party and DFL Party units may support a candidate who has a letter of support.
+In any public statements or the discharge of any party duties, these members of the DFL Party and DFL Party units may support a candidate who meets all of the following criteria: (1) are the candidate is seeking an office without party designation, (2) are the candidate is not running against a duly endorsed candidate, and (3) have a letter or letters of support from appropriate DFL unit(s), and (4) no DFL convention, committee, or commission has voted on anconsidered endorsement for the office or, including not having voted specifically a vote for "no endorsement".
 Nothing in this provision shall be interpreted to prohibit recruitment of candidates.
 The Party may support, defend, or cooperate with a public official elected with the Party's endorsement, letter of support, or nomination, or who caucuses with the Party in the body to which the official is elected, as long as such support, defense or cooperation does not give the elected official an unfair advantage in seeking an endorsement or otherwise interfere with the endorsement process.